microchip-pic-avr-examples/avr16eb32-getting-started-with-tce-and-wex-mplab-mcc/TCE_DS_4PWM_Signals_MCC/README.md

 <br><img src="../images/TCE_UI1.png">
 <br><img src="../images/TCE_UI2.png">

 <br>6.
-In the Pin Grid View window check if the TCE_WO[0-3] pins are locked as outputs on PORTA.
+In the **Pin Grid View** tab check if the TCE WO [0-3] pins are locked as outputs on PORTA.
 When the boxes from Enable column from Waveform Output n are checked, the pins are also locked.
-To change the PORT     simply click on a pin from another PORT in Pin Grid View.
+To change the PORT simply click a pin from another PORT in **Pin Grid View**.
 Select PIN5 of PORTD as an output to use for toggle to see the amplitude and compare values changes.

  |Pin                       | Configuration       |
  | :---------------------:  | :----------------:  |